"ARISTOTLE" (THE KNOWLEDGE WEB)

 A Better Infrastructure for Publishing

 The shared knowledge web will be a collaborative creation in much the same sense as the World Wide Web, but it can include the mechanisms for credit assignment, usage tracking, and annotation that the Web lacks.
 For instance, the knowledge web will be able to give teachers and authors recognition or even compensation for the use of their materials.
-Teachers and learner will be able to add annotation and links to explanation—connecting them to other content, suggesting improvements, or rating their accuracy, usefulness, and appropriateness for children of various ages.
+Teachers and learners will be able to add annotation and links to explanation—connecting them to other content, suggesting improvements, or rating their accuracy, usefulness, and appropriateness for children of various ages.
 For instance, with such a system, it would be possible for the learner to accept only knowledge that had been certified as correct by an authority such as Encyclopedia Britannica or the National Academy of Sciences.

 All of this raises the possibility of a different kind of economic underpinning for the knowledge web, one that is not possible on the document Web of today.
 The support infrastructure for payments would allow different parts of the knowledge web to operate in different ways.
 For instance, public funding might pay for the creation of curriculum materials for elementary school teachers and students, but specialized technical training could be offered on a fee or subscription basis.
 Companies could pay for encoding the knowledge necessary to train their employees and customers, consultants would be able to publish explanations as advertising for their services, and enthusiasts would offer their wisdom for free.
 Students could subscribe not only to particular areas of knowledge but to particular types of annotations, such as commentary or seals of approval.
 Schools and universities could charge for interaction with teachers and certification of the student's knowledge.
 The system could also become the ultimate hiring tool, since employers could map areas of knowledge that they need in prospective employees.